Nandakishore695/HTML-CSS-Javascript/README.md

 - HTML stands for Hypertext Markup Language and it also allows us to create website.
 It provides a way to structure content on the web by using tags such as headings, paragraphs, links, images, forms and many more.

 **2.Difference between link tag <link> and anchor tag <a>?**
 - Link tag :- It is used for linking the external resources file.
-This tag is placed within the head tag.
-- Anchor tag :- It is used for linking to navigate one web page to another web page.
-This tag is placed within the body tag. and these links are clickable.
+- Anchor tag :- It is used for linking to navigate one web page to another web page and these links are clickable.

 **3.What are the new input types in HTML5?**